sjmcpherson/Front-End-Developer-Learnings/CSS.md

 ul li  { font-size: 1.05em; } /* =25px */
 ```

  - rem - Which stands for Root EM calculates the font size relative to the Root element.
-IE9+ with some limitations.
+IE9+ with some limitations (See http://caniuse.com/#feat=rem).

 ```CSS
 html {font-size: 0.625rem;}